Romfos/AutoTests.Framework/README.md

 # How to use
 1) Create and configure basic specflow project
-2) Add nuget packages
+2) Add AutoTests.Framework.* nuget packages
-3) Run AutoTestsFrameworkBuilder (You can review example in BootstrapTests) ...
+3) Register container in specflow hooks (you can find example in test project) ...
 Profit